nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

 script run through the command line that stores passwords at `~/.password-store` as a tree of normal directories and files.

-For example, from the [`pass`](https://www.passwordstore.org/) website, it could look something like this:
+For example, from the [`pass`](https://www.passwordstore.org/) website, the directory could look something like this:

 ```
 Password Store